 Usually in our pantry and fridge, there is a myriad of things that are left over, maybe things that I stocked up on when they were on sale, shelf stable things that I could use in a pinch, and so on.

 One week out of the month, I forbid myself to go grocery shopping.
 I use only what is in the fridge, freezer, and pantry.
 No going to the store for anything!
-Not only does this save me a bit of gas, but it also saves me about $125-$200!
+Not only does this save me a bit of gas, but it also saves me about $125-$200 on groceries without coupons!
 The kids and I love to get creative.
 Since they are still young and not old enough to cook, whoever comes up with the best IDEA wins.
-It’s a fun game, rather than a chore.
+It’s a fun game with frugal living in mind, rather than a chore.
 And it gets rid of a lot of food that probably would have gone to waste if we didn’t do it!

 I encourage you to try it.
 If you’re just starting out and you absolutely can’t do an entire week, start small.
 Try 3 or 4 days the first time and see how it works.
 I mean, don’t starve.
 Go to the store for pete’s sake, but if you have the food there, but just don’t WANT to do anything with it, that’s where I would encourage you.

 Be sure to stock up on the things you absolutely need to be able to do this as well.
 For example, my kids have cereal every morning, so I know when I’m going to do this plan, I need to grab an extra milk jug to get us through.
 If there’s anything your family uses every day like that, be sure to have enough of that item, and supplement with all the other foods in your pantry and fridge.

 Still aren’t motivated to try it?
 Think of it like this…If you do this once a month, every month for a year, you will have saved yourself, drumroll please…….$1,500-$2,400!